NotDarkn/ultradocs/docs/any/1-limbo/any-1-4.md

 As you’re entering the window, [double dead coin](/speedrun-tech.md#double-dead-coin) <br/>
 [Punch your coin](/speedrun-tech.md#coin-punch) as soon as possible <br/>
 Slam <br/>
-Aim at where the coin ended up after punching (usually in the air where V2 leaps out of), then [deadcoin](/speedrun-tech.md#dead-coins) it <br/>
+Aim at where the coin ended up after punching (usually in the air where V2 leaps out of), then [Dead Coin](/speedrun-tech.md#dead-coins) it <br/>
 Jump, [punch the coin](/speedrun-tech.md#coin-punch) twice <br/>
 Shoot the coin with the marksman revolver <br/>
-Overpump, grab V2’s arm, dash twice, slam and slide into the exit, using [slideways](/speedrun-tech.md#slideways) for extra speed <br/>
+Overpump, grab V2’s arm, dash twice, slam and slide into the exit, using [Slideways](/speedrun-tech.md#slideways) for extra speed <br/>